(Primary Lymphedema; Secondary Lymphedema)

 - Swelling in arms, legs, fingers, or toes

-- Clothes, shoes, or jewelry may begin to feel tight even though there is no weight change
+- Clothes, shoes, or jewelry may feel tight even though there is no weight change

 - Heaviness in one or more limbs